LukeV37/Pythia_PyTorch_Tutorial/README.md

 python3 Pythia_Tutorial.py
 ```
 <br>
 Make sure you forward your graphics over ssh if you are connected to a remote server.
-Additionally, you must have python3 and g++ installed for the setup to work.
+Additionally, you must have python3 and g++ installed for the setup to work - but most computers already do.